2-alchemists/krossboard-docs/content/docs/03_releases_information.md

 ## Krossboard v1.2.x
 This major branch (current version: `v1.2.0`) comes with following enhancements and fixes.
-* **Node Analytics Dashboards.**
+* **Node Analytics Dashboards**

   Two kinds of nodes dashboards are provided.

-  The first dashboard, called `Recent Node Occupation`, displays for each node the latest (5-minutes refresh interval) resource allocation to pods.
+  The first dashboard, `Recent Node Occupation`, displays for each node the latest (5-minutes refresh interval) resource allocation to pods.
 Available for CPU and memory resources, it's displayed as a piechart where each pod is represented by a slice proportional to the share in percentage of resource the pod is using on the node.

-  The second dashboard, called `Node Usage History`, displays for each node the history of resource usage over time.
+  The second dashboard, `Node Usage History`, displays for each node the history of resource usage over time.
 Available for CPU and memory resources, it's displayed for each kind of resources as a stacked-area chart displaying the resource usage for each node over time.

-* **Multi-KUBECONFIG.**
+* **Multi-KUBECONFIG files**

   This feature means that, the Krossboard data processor backend can now produce analytics data for Kubernetes clusters declared defined in multiple KUBECONFIG files.
 [Learn more...]({{< relref "60_deploy-for-cross-cloud-and-on-premises-kubernetes/" >}})
-* **UI to upload KUBECONFIG.**
+* **User Interface to upload KUBECONFIG files**

   The Krossboard web interface now enables a admin page to upload KUBECONFIG that are automatically taken into account for the data processor.